 In a few cases, if detailed records show that despite every effort, the child is still not making the progress expected, then with the parent/carer’s agreement, a Statutory Assessment of Special Educational Needs may be applied for.
 The Special Needs Team at Southwark Education Department then considers all of the different kinds of help the child has had and decides whether the level of progress has been adequate or not.
 This may result in an Education Health Care Plan (EHCP) that sets out the kind of support needed for the child’s further progress, this may be in the form or extra resources or adult support.

-Below is our SEND report and our SEND policy can be found on our Policies Page.
+Below is our SEND report and our Inclusion Policy can be found on our Policies Page.

 Watch this video to find out more about what our Speech and Language Therapists do: